I like this a dual-LED flasher circuit. Someone calls a blinking LED circuit. They have two LEDs flash alternately.

 How to builds

-This circuit is small, we can solder them on the perforated PC board to safe money and time.
-But you can use PCB layout below to good project.
+This circuit is small, we can solder them on the perforated PC board to save money and time.
+But you can use the PCB layout below for a good project.

 Component layout for the PCB